egordm/boosters/docs/rfcs/0019-feature-value-iterator.md

     /// # Performance
     /// - Dense: Simple indexed gather, O(k) where k = sample_indices.len()
     /// - Sparse: Merge-join since both indices and sparse storage are sorted
-    /// - Bundled: Extract from bundle at each index
     ///
     /// # Note
     /// Linear trees only use numeric features, never categorical.